stimulusreflex/cable_ready/README.md

 ### 📦 Releasing

 1. Make sure that you run `yarn` and `bundle` to pick up the latest.
-2. Bump version number at `lib/cable_ready/version.rb`.
+1. Bump version number at `lib/cable_ready/version.rb`.
 Pre-release versions use `.preN`
-3. Run `rake build`
+1. Run `rake build`
+1. Commit and push changes to the `lib/cable_ready/version.rb` file
-4. Run `rake release`
+1. Run `rake release`
-5. Change package version in `package.json`.
+1. Change package version in `package.json`.
 Pre-release versions use `-preN`
-6. Commit and push changes to the `package.json` file
+1. Commit and push changes to the `package.json` file
-7. Run `yarn publish --no-git-tag-version`
+1. Run `yarn publish --no-git-tag-version`

 ## 📝 License